 In The Medicinal Herb Grower, Richo Cech suggests around ten feet of bed space per type of herb, or a minimum of three of a kind for home medicinal use.
 I’ve found that to be more than enough in most cases.

 In my experience, one plant of most species will produce at least enough herbal material for one 4 oz bottle of tincture.
-That’s a good size for a home apothecary, (most store bought extracts come in a 1 or 2 oz size) so planting beyond that will give you material left over to dry and store for teas or other uses.
+That’s a good size for a home apothecary, (most store-bought extracts come in a 1 or 2 oz size) so planting beyond that will give you material left over to dry and store for teas or other uses.
+While your herbs are growing, being collecting dark amber or blue bottles for tinctures and old prescription bottles for dried herbs.

 It’s important to note that plants in the mint family like lemon balm and peppermint will yield far more than you will ever need from one plant, and that large plants like hawthorn and elder will give a high yield from one plant, too.